⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Net Interest Income

-Income earned from lending money and investments, minus interest paid on deposits and borrowings.
+Earnings from lending activities minus interest paid on deposits and borrowings.

 🎯 WHY THIS MATTERS